 Antonietta Allotta’s first book tells of a profound spiritual experience that she had as a child.
 During her life, she has had many such experiences, and now wants to share her story with others.
 The book is beautifully illustrated by Andrew Bonneau, a young, talented artist who was a finalist in the 2013 Doug Moran National Portrait Prize.
 The book is available from Jabiru Publishing.

 This is an hilarious account by Chris Shaw of his assimilation into the culture of Tropical North Queensland in Australia.
 An Englishman by birth, Chris came to Australia as a much-travelled and worldly person, but nothing had prepared him for the vast variations in weather and the enormous number of dangerous creatures that live in this beautiful part of the world.
 A delightful, original collection of short stories from the pen of a prolific and talented author.
-To obtain copies of the book please click here.

 “HMS Warspite” is a labour of love in more than one respect.
 The book was written by Wally Shaw who was called up to the British Navy during World War II and joined the crew of the battleship, HMS Warspite.
 This book is his story of his time on HMS Warspite, when the ship travelled with convoys and fought battles in the Mediterranean, off the Malta and African coasts.
 Four years after Wally’s death at the age of 101, Wally’s son, Chris Shaw, published his father’s wartime account as a tribute to his father.
 In addition to Wally’s wartime stories, the book contains more information about Wally and about HMS Warspite.
-To obtain copies of the book, please click here.

 An amazing book written by a talented new author, this is Kiri Newton’s first published novel.
 “Undertow” recounts the story of Zoe Lawinsky who miraculously survives a plane crash in the Pacific Ocean.
 From that moment, her life is never to be the same.
 Little by little, she comes to understand the true nature of Josiah, the person who saved her life.
 She also comes to understand her true destiny.
 For more information about the book, please click here.
 The book is available from Amazon.